 Stephanie has been recognized by the National Society for Collegiate Scholars and American University for her leadership at Batonga and has been selected for fellowships with the Atlantic Council, the U.S. Department of State, the Gabr Foundation, and the National Council for Research on Women.

 In coordination with her work at Batonga, she has served as an American delegate for the Atlantic Council and U.S. Department of State’s Young Turkey/Young America program, working to strengthen bilateral ties with Turkey and as an American delegate for the Gabr Foundation’s East-West: The art of Dialogue fellowship to foster dialogue and cooperation among emerging leaders in Egypt and the United States.
-She has also been appointed the Clinton Global Initiative (CGI U) Women and Girls Commitment Mentor since 2014.
+She was also appointed the Clinton Global Initiative (CGI U) Women and Girls Commitment Mentor in 2014 and 2015.

 Stephanie is a graduate of UNC Chapel Hill and earned her Master’s Degree from American University’s School of International Service, where she focused on international development, public health, education and gender studies.

 Caitlin Hone is a recent graduate of the LBJ School of Public Affairs.
 Her degree in Global Policy Studies specifically focused on international development and nonprofit management.
 During her time at the LBJ school, she had the opportunity to work for 6-months at the Wilson Center’s Women in Public Service Project.
 Her position at the Wilson Center allowed her to work closely with the African girls’ mentoring nonprofit The Global Give Back Circle, as well as President Joyce Banda of Malawi, whose research and writing focused on the education and empowerment of African girls.